 On APC vehicles, the Tour-Pak can be moved rearward to access the seat screw.
-Refer to the vehicle configuration for the motorcycle in Table 8 .
+Refer to the vehicle configuration for the motorcycle in Table 3.
 The Tour-Pak must be installed in its original position before riding.

-- 1. See Figure 61.
+- 1. See Figure 62.
 Remove the four screws securing the Tour-Pak bracket to the support. - 2.
 Pull the Tour-Pak rearward to access the seat screw. - When finished, move the Tour-Pak to its original position.
 Align all four holes in the bracket with the slots in the support. - 4.
 Install the four screws.
-Tighten to 60-72 in-lbs (6.8-8.1 N·m).
+Tighten.